How to Make Healthy Chia Pudding Recipe With Yogurt

 What is Chia Pudding, and what are its benefits?

 Chia pudding is a simple breakfast or snack in which chia seeds absorb liquid to form a gel-like texture.
 These small seeds from the Salvia hispanica plant deliver a powerful nutritional punch.
-When you combine chia seeds with yogurt, you get a creamy, protein-rich delight that will keep you satisfied for hours.
+Combining chia seeds with yogurt gives you a creamy, protein-rich delight that will satisfy you for hours.

 Ingredients for Yogurt Chia Pudding

-To create simple yogurt chia pudding, you will need:
+To create a simple yogurt chia pudding, you will need the following:

 That is it!
 These basic components provide a foundation that may be enhanced with fruits, nuts, spices, or other toppings.